 Our biodegradable, organic cotton sanitary pads are effectively absorbent for every flow.
 From regular to maxi pads, pads to with wings and without, you’ll be able to find a pad that works for you.
 Most mainstream brands of liners and pads will be made with plastics, perfumes and synthetic materials all of which can irritate sensitive intimate skin.

 If you’re using pads or liners for bladder leaks, menstrual pads won’t be right.
-Try out plastic free Dry & Light incontinence pads instead.
+Try out plastic-free incontinence pads instead.

 These are guidelines for using panty liners and pads.
 Your period shouldn’t never feel like an inconvenience!
 Choose the products you find most comfortable, and the ones that work best for you!